If you are serious about betting on NFL, or any football, then you need a good understanding of how to read football odds.

 Football is one of the most popular sports to wager in the United States.
 Football is America’s sport, so this correlation makes sense.
 However, just because you’re a football fan does not mean that you will be a great football bettor.

 It’s critical to understand football odds to win money on the sport.
-There are three normal bets for football contests that most bettors wager.
-The main bet for football games is the moneyline.
+There are three normal bets for football contests that most bettors wager with online sportsbooks.
+The main bet for football games is the money line bet.
 When you place a moneyline bet, you are picking one team straight up to win.